 For me, brands selling out to corporate interest risks weakening the brand.
 Often it does compromise the brand, if not in quality, then in other areas.

-The Corporatization of Fishing Reels
+The Corporatization of Fishing Companies

 Let’s list a few household fishing reel brands.
 Abu Garcia, Shakespeare, PENN, Mitchell, Pflueger, and Van Staal.